Training for Professionals

 Radix Institute Training Program for Professionals –

 Radix training is currently being offered in Australia, North America and Europe.
 Training workshops can be taken ala carte or toward certification as a Radix practitioner.
-Training workshops are open to those who work with people to promote personal growth and healing, as well as to those who wish to deepen their own personal growth through a body-centered modality.
+Training workshops are open to mental and physical health professionals, as well as to those who wish to deepen their own personal growth through a body-centered modality.

 When working toward Certification as a Radix practitioner, there are three essential aspects to the certification training program.
 The first is experiential work: the trainee learns to open emotionally, experience the process deeply, gain self-understanding and have grown significantly as a consequence.
 The second is conceptual, technical knowledge: the trainee learns to understand the work well and become familiar with relevant literature.
 The third is practice teaching, developing the skills to apply his knowledge.
 Through the course of training, a trainee documents his or her personal growth, and develops a manual for teaching techniques.

 Radix Education is both a powerful growth program in its own right, or a powerful adjunct to the practice of psychotherapy or even other body-oriented disciplines.
 Radix neo-Reichian techniques can enhance verbal psychotherapy, whether individual or group, or such body oriented disciplines as Rolfing, Alexander, and Feldenkrais.
 Thus psychiatrists, psychologists, clinical social workers, marriage and family counselors, dance therapists, holistic health practitioners, chiropractors and massage therapists have all found training in Radix of great value to themselves and their clients.

 Our training program is open to professional and non-professional alike.
 Qualities of openness, empathy, and self-understanding are regularly developed by this work.